karlpatrickespiritu/args-checker-js/README.md

 ```sh
 $ bower install args-checker-js
 ```
----
-# The Problem
+### The Problem
-As we all know, Javascript doesn't suppor strict typing unlike other languages.
+As we all know, javascript doesn't support strict typing unlike other languages.
 So in order to force javascript to do so, we'll do something like this:
 ```javascript
 function someFunc(name, history, callback) {
     if (typeof name !== 'string') {